 Since 2006 controversies have eroded consumer confidence in Ketek.
 Consequently, in February 2007, the FDA placed a “black box warning,” the agency’s most serious alert, on Ketek.
 There are no known efforts to issue a Ketek recall or ban the drug, but dozens of harmed Ketek users have filed lawsuits against Sanofi-Aventis.

 Ketek Might Cause Life-Threatening Side Effects

-On February 12, 2007, the U.S. Food and Drug Administration (FDA) reduced the number diseases Ketek could be prescribed for from 3 to 1.
-Doctors could no longer prescribe the antibiotic for acute bacterial sinusitis and chronic bronchitis because the benefits the drugs provided paled to the risks the drug caused, especially to users’ livers.
-The FDA also required Sanofi-Aventis to provide a “black box” warning on Ketek to ensure that those with an autoimmune neuromuscular disease, myasthenia gravis, would not take the drug.
-Ketek can still be prescribed for mild to moderate forms of pneumonia, but in November 2007, plaintiffs filed a Ketek class action lawsuit against Sanofi-Aventis in Illinois.
-Read more
+On February 12, 2007, the FDA reduced the number diseases for which Ketek could be prescribed from 3 to 1.
+Doctors could no longer prescribe the antibiotic for acute bacterial sinusitis or chronic bronchitis because the benefits the drugs provided paled when compared to the risks the drug caused, especially to users’ livers.
+The FDA also required Sanofi-Aventis to provide a “black box” warning on Ketek to ensure that those with the autoimmune neuromuscular disease myasthenia gravis would not take the drug.
+Ketek can still be prescribed for mild to moderate forms of pneumonia.

 RLG’s Lawyers Will Make Things Easier